dbarzin/mercator/docs/model.md

 | updated_at           | timestamp    | Date de mise à jour |
 | deleted_at           | timestamp    | Date de suppression |

-#### Bâtiments / Salles
+#### Buildings / Rooms

-Les bâtiments ou salles représentent la localisation des personnes ou ressources à l’intérieur d’un site.
+Buildings or rooms represent the location of people or resources within a site.

 Table *buildings* :